mrviniciux/la-plage-frontend/README.md

 - Open a terminal on `la-plage-frontend` folder
 - Execute the following commands

-docker build -t la-plage-frontend . docker run -p 8080:80 la-plage-frontend
+`docker build -t la-plage-frontend .` and
+`docker run -p 8080:80 la-plage-frontend`